IT Security Specialist - IT-Online

 - Experience with the design and implementation of technical security controls.

-- Experience performing or supporting Red Team engagements with an understanding of a holistic assessment
+- Experience performing or supporting Team engagements with an understanding of a holistic assessment

 - Experience with full-stack (Linux / Unix) software architectures from UI to infrastructure.